ethanknights/ethanknights/README.md

 # Word of the Day

-**biophony**: the cumulative non-human sound produced by living organisms in a given biome.
+**phalanstery**: The building or buildings occupied as a dwelling by a community living together and having goods and property in common as proposed by Fourier.

 ---